paulpod/neuromanticsdotnet/source/portfolio/index.md

 [![Sample screens from part of the flow for our speculative end-to-end licence application service](/images/screens-for-wrls-pitch.png)](/images/screens-for-wrls-pitch.png)

-This was followed by designing a way for users of the existing online Licence Service to investigate previous versions of licences, tracing changed across the history of a water resource.
+This was followed by designing a way for users of the existing online Licensing Service to investigate previous versions of licences, tracing changes across the history of a water resource.

 * designing in code: building prototypes for user research
 * working on a speculative pitch to replace the entire end-to-end wider licensing system